 - Adheres to the Public Libraries Act, its regulations and legislation.

 Library Board minutes will be posted once approved by the Library Board.
 For minutes outside of this listing, please contact us.

-Board meetings are held on the fourth Thursday of the month at 7:00 p.m. unless otherwise noted.
+Board meetings are held on the third Thursday of the month at 7:00 p.m. unless otherwise noted.

 - May 2021 (Minutes)

 - January 2021 (Minutes)